Stanley Barnes: Legal career

 Barnes was in the United States Naval Reserve from 1918 to 1921.
 He received an Artium Baccalaureus degree from the University of California, Berkeley in 1922 and a Juris Doctor from UC Berkeley School of Law in 1925.
 Barnes also studied at Harvard Law School.
 He was in private practice in San Francisco, California from 1925 to 1928, and then in Los Angeles, California until 1947.
 He was a lecturer at the USC Gould School of Law and Medical School from 1947 to 1952.
 Barnes joined the California Republican Assembly, a grassroots political organization, and rose within its ranks to become one of the GOP's power-brokers in California.
 His friend from Berkeley, Earl Warren, remained a confidant and Barnes was a member of Warren's inner circle through his rise to governor.
 For his part, Barnes became a Superior Court Judge in Los Angeles.
 He was Presiding Judge of the Superior Court of the State of California for the County of Los Angeles from 1947 to 1953.
 Barnes was an Assistant United States Attorney General in Washington, D.C. in charge of the Antitrust Division from 1953 to 1956, and co-chaired the National Committee to Study Antitrust Laws.

 Federal judicial service

 On March 5, 1956, Barnes was nominated by President Dwight D. Eisenhower to a seat on the United States Court of Appeals for the Ninth Circuit vacated by Judge William Edwin Orr.
 Barnes was confirmed by the United States Senate on March 20, 1956, and received his commission on March 21, 1956.
 He assumed senior status on October 31, 1970, serving in that capacity until his death on March 5, 1990.
 He was also President of the Federal Bar Association.

 Death

 Barnes died at the age of 89 in Palm Springs, California.
 He was buried at San Gabriel Cemetery, in San Gabriel, California.

 Fraternal organization

-Stanley Nelson Barnes was a dedicated, lifelong member of the Sigma Chi Fraternity.
+Stanley Nelson Barnes was a member of the Sigma Chi fraternity.
 After service to Sigma Chi as an alumnus, he served as Sigma Chi's 37th Grand Consul (International President) from 1952 - 1955.